musically-ut/lovely-forks/README.md

 [![Chrome extension](https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png)](https://chrome.google.com/webstore/detail/lovely-forks/ialbpcipalajnakfondkflpkagbkdoib)

-An addon to help you notice **notable** forks of a Github project.
+An addon to help you notice **notable** forks of a GitHub project.

-Sometimes on Github, projects are abandoned by the original authors and the development continues on a fork.
+Sometimes on GitHub, projects are abandoned by the original authors and the development continues on a fork.
 However, the original repository is seldom updated to inform newcomers of that fact.
 I have often wasted effort on making a pull-request or installing old buggy versions of projects when the community